Senate poised to vote today on health care

 Technically yes -- the House-passed bill.
 That was always going to be the case procedurally.
 After that and debate, an open amendment process would begin.

-In McConnell's ideal world, the idea was to have an agreed upon substitute amendment, with 50 votes in support in hand, that would serve as the final amendment of the process, pass the Senate, pass the House and hit President Donald Trump's desk.
+In McConnell's ideal world, the idea was to have an agreed upon substitute amendment, with 50 votes in support in hand, that would serve as the final amendment of the process, pass the Senate, pass the House and hit Trump's desk.
 Or something close to that.

 But too many GOP senators opposed that amendment last week, so the motion to proceed could open up a can of worms.
 As Sen. Bob Corker, R-Tennessee, put it to reporters, we're entering a "wild west" type of scenario if the procedural vote passes.
 Anything that's germane to the bill and falls within the confines of the budget reconciliation rules, can be offered on the floor.